cicada-kt/cicada-jdbc-kt/README.md

 cicada-jdbc-kt allow you:

-- mapping a database table to a entity class
+- Mapping a database table to an entity class
+- Insert / Delete and Update a row data without sql
+- Easily build sql and parameters